pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 The resilience of symmetry hyperreflection varies across stabilization strategies.
 In PM-OCAC, it is comparatively robust because it protects access rather than epistemic coherence.
 Narrative-based hyperreflections must maintain internal consistency across time and are therefore brittle under contradiction.
 PM-OCAC hyperreflection needs only to remain cost-neutral long enough for capture to occur.
 Once fixation is installed, symmetry becomes unnecessary and, in fact, dangerous.

 Symmetry hyperreflection is therefore strictly pre-fixation or peri-fixation.
 It is recruited when the object is not yet captured or when capture has degraded and must be repaired.
 It is not required once ambiguity stasis is achieved and a stable completion surface is available.
-Post-capture, continued symmetry would reintroduce ambiguity by implying equality, reciprocity, or future obligation—conditions incompatible with frozen hierarchy.
+Post-capture, continued symmetry would reintroduce ambiguity by implying equality, reciprocity, or future obligation - conditions incompatible with frozen hierarchy.

 This distinction clarifies why dense reciprocal engagement, continuous messaging, or overt mutual pursuit often undermines mythologization rather than strengthening it.
 When the interaction surface itself becomes a primary site of regulation, symmetry ceases to be simulated and becomes real.
 The object no longer appears elevated; it appears ordinary.
 Capture fails not due to rejection, but due to over-successful symmetry.